 Article 2.
 How to participate:

-Each applicant must submit their Application Form which can be found here, the Essay and the certificates.
-The Essay must be written by the applicant and be about one of the ten topics below related to Argentina and/or South America: 1.
-International Economic Relations; 2.
-Democracy and Media; 3.
-Poverty, Economic Models and Social Policy; 4.
-Role of the State; 5.
-Regional Cooperation and Integration; 6.
-Inequality and Social Justice; 7.
-Democracy, Equality and Human Rights; 8.
-Promotion of Democratic Political Culture and Education; 9.
-National Economic Management; or 10.
-Cities, Design and Local Development; Environment and Sustainable Development; Rule of Law.
+Each applicant must complete their Application Form which can be found here, and attach the Essay and the certificates.
+The Essay must be written by the applicant and be about one of the twelve topics below related to Argentina and/or South America: 1.
+Territories, regions, cities and environment for inclusive development (design, sustainable development, transportation and communications infrastructure, housing, urban services -utilities-, social economy, urban economy, urban policy, citizen participation); 2.
+Media and democracy for inclusive development (innovative IT, social media networks, support for education and knowledge, culture and political participation, media democratization, rights to information -quality and access-); 3.
+Public policies for inclusive development and social justice (critique of neoliberal economic model, and promotion of new models for development and growth, definition of the role of the State in income distribution and equity promotion, inclusive public policies -social security, health, employment, infrastructure, economic development, education, science and technology-, human rights, regional cooperation and integration).
 The Essay must reflect one of the following options: 1.
 A preview of the applicant’s masters or doctoral thesis currently in progress; 2.
 A summary of the applicant’s completed masters or doctoral thesis; 3.
 An analysis or critical interpretation of current or completed work in public or social service, identifying the applicant’s role within this context.

 The essay should be between 4,000 and 7,000 words.
 Longer theses will be accepted, but must be accompanied by a summary of the length mentioned above.
 Under no circumstances will essays written by a collective group of authors be accepted.